Better Support: The Future of Virtual Assistants (Business Process Outsourcing)

 What is a Virtual Assistant?

-The definition of a virtual assistant (or professional), as an occupation, is “an individual who provides personal administrative or business assistance to clients from a remote location via electronic means.”
-Common “administrative or business” assistance (the range of services VAs offer) include prospecting, calling, marketing, customer service, and administrative support.
+The definition of a virtual assistant (or professional), is “an individual who provides personal administrative or business assistance to clients from a remote location via electronic means.”
+Common “administrative or business” assistance (the range of services VAs offer) includes prospecting, calling, marketing, customer service, and administrative support.